38 Top Railroad Spike Welding Projects and Crafts

 What Metal is Used to Make Railroad Spikes?

-The steel used to make railroad spikes is a softer low carbon steel.
+The steel used to make railroad spikes is softer low carbon steel.
 This mild steel is more forgiving and not subject to breaking or fracturing.
-There are HC spikes which are slightly higher carbon (0.6% carbon) but no “high carbon” spikes.
+There are HC spikes that are slightly higher carbon (0.6% carbon) but no “high carbon” spikes.